wexond/browser-base/README.md

 ## Running

-Before running Wexond, please ensure you have [`Node.js`](https://nodejs.org/en/) installed on your machine.
+Before running Wexond, please ensure you have **latest** [`Node.js`](https://nodejs.org/en/) installed on your machine.

 When running on Windows, make sure you have build tools installed.
-You can install them by running as **administrator**:
+You can install them by running this command as **administrator**:

 ```bash
 $ npm i -g windows-build-tools
 ```

 Firstly, run this command to install all needed dependencies.
 If you have encountered any problems, please report it.
-We will try to help as much as I can.

 ```bash
 $ npm install